oneThousand1000/Facial-Structure-Editing-of-Portrait-Images-via-Latent-Space-Classifications/README.md

 ### Directly remove double chin

-We provide scripts to directly remove double chin.
+We provide scripts to directly remove the double chin.

 **data prepare :**

-<u>For real images</u>, we recommend you to use the projector of official **[ stylegan2 ](https://github.com/NVlabs/stylegan2)** to obtain the latent codes of real images.
+<u>For real images</u>, we recommend you use the projector of official **[ stylegan2 ](https://github.com/NVlabs/stylegan2)** to obtain the latent codes of real images.
 (Notice that we can only get the WP latent code of real images, therefore you need to use boundaries in **WP(W+)** latent space.)

 Download the official checkpoint from https://nvlabs-fi-cdn.nvidia.com/stylegan2/networks/ , put the `stylegan2-ffhq-config-f.pkl` to `./styleGAN2_Projector/stylegan2/model` , download the vgg model from https://nvlabs-fi-cdn.nvidia.com/stylegan/networks/metrics/vgg16_zhang_perceptual.pkl,  put the `vgg16_zhang_perceptual.pkl` to `./styleGAN2_Projector/stylegan2/model`, then check compiler_bindir_search_path list in `./styleGAN2_Projector/stylegan2\dnnlib\tflib\custom_ops.py`

-then run:
+then run Projector(tensorflow version):

 ```python
 cd styleGAN2_Projector